Grieving While Leading: The Inner and Outer Expression of Loss in Business

 Grief does not pause for your launch calendar.
 It does not care about your content plan, your new offer, or the collaboration you worked months to secure.
 It arrives when it arrives.
 And most entrepreneurs have no idea how to meet it.

-Mourning is the expression.
-The outward signs that say, I am in it.
+There's a distinction worth naming here.
+Grief is the internal experience — the emotional, mental, and physical unraveling that happens after a loss.
+Mourning is the expression of it.
+The outward signs that say: I am in it.
 Please move slowly here.

 • Losing a version of yourself you once relied on